 Here a few easy techniques to check for corrupted HDF5 files.

-h5tester.py checks HDF5 files for corruption and optionally finds the corrupted block(s)
+This Python-based HDF5 checking script checks HDF5 files for corruption and optionally finds the corrupted block(s) and variable(s)

 apt install hdf5-tools